hanndoddi/hanndoddi_site/docs/journal/posts/rofi.md

 ## Working on

 !!! info
     currently I have not tyred the calculator menu and not sure I have a need for it.
 I'll add some photos later or never.
+I also would like to add a clock, calendar and battery status.

 ## Final Thoughts